de-bund-bsi-tr-esor/tr-esor-AIP-eIDAS-SigValidator/README.md

 --path <path>
 	Custom path the service should be used, `/xaip-validate` by default

--d, --debug, --verbose
+-d, --debug
-	Flag to enable verbose logging over all components.
-The additional logs will be written to the same output as the other log entries.
+    Flag to enable debug output for a better analysis of the validator behaviour.
+    This output can contain stacktraces or other kinds of errors even when everything works fine.

+-l, --log <file>
+    Since this tool is not only creating a report but also log output this argument can be used to separate the log output of the validator into a dedicated document.

+    Example: -l validator.log

 -h, --help
-	Printing the manual of the validator
+	Printing the usage of the validator.
 ```

 ## Modules